 Help us lift the stigma that surrounds suicide and mental illness.
 Help us save lives and restore hope through awareness, prevention, and intervention.

 If you're unable to attend one of our walks, you can still contribute!
 Simply click the donate button below to be taken to our online donation page.
-Our continued goal is to raise much needed funding to support the work of dedicated organizations that are committed to raising awareness about suicide, working to prevent these tragedies, and providing grief counseling and support when heartbreak occurs.
+Our continued goal is to raise much needed funding to support the work of dedicated partners that are committed to raising awareness about suicide, working to prevent these tragedies, and providing grief counseling and support when heartbreak occurs.